angelinahli/wds-treasurer-2/README.md

     * Number of individuals this reimbursement is paying for
     * Whether this reimbursement has a receipt
     * Whether this reimbursement has been completed
+    * Account this reimbursement will be paid through
     * (Optional) Usernames of all individuals this reimbursement is paying for
     * (Optional) Link/s to the receipt/s associated with this reimbursement, if any
-    * (Optional) Account this reimbursement will be paid through
     * (Optional) Any notes associated with this reimbursement
     * (Optional) If the reimbursement has been processed, the name of the person who processed this